Property Settlements for Couples

 A de facto relationship is defined in Section 4AA of the Family Law Act 1975.
-The law requires that you and your former partner, who may be of the dame or opposite sex, had a relationship as a couple living together on a guanine domestic basis.
+The law requires that you and your former partner, who may be of the same or opposite sex, had a relationship as a couple living together on a guanine domestic basis.

 There is no formula used by the Family Court to divide property and no one can tell you exactly what orders a Judge will make as every case is different.
 As lawyers we can provide you with estimates only as the Courts have a wide discretion in making orders that may alter the interest of parties in property.

 The Family Law Act 1975 sets out the general principles the Court considers when determining financial disputes arising out of the breakdown of a marriage or de facto relationship.